You may also like..

 What is an Ayurveda Diet?

 The Ayurvedic diet is a meal plan based on Ayurveda's principles.
-These diets have been around for centuries and the underlying principle of an Ayurvedic diet is to balance the different energies that help a human body.
-An Ayurvedic diet is known to have lots of health benefits.
+These diets have been around for centuries and the underlying principle of an Ayurvedic diet is to balance the three different energies that help a human body.
+An Ayurvedic diet is known to have lots of health benefits and continues to resonate after all this time for a reason.

 The best thing about the Ayurvedic diet is that you can personalise it to suit your body and meet your health requirements.
-It has recently gained popularity as it focuses not just on an individual's physical well-being, but also their mental well-being.
+No two people are exactly the same and it's important to personalised your diet to you and your needs.
+Listening to your body is the first step towards achieving that.
+It has recently gained popularity as it focuses not just on an individual's physical wellbeing, but also their mental wellbeing.
 Before you start the journey of taking on an Ayurvedic diet, you should try to understand the components and the principles behind it.

-The Ayurvedic diet works on a set of principles.
-These principles define the selection of food that will be a part of your diet, and the meal timings.
+The Ayurvedic diet works on a set of ancient principles.
+These principles define the selection of food that will be a part of your diet, including how things are cooked and when you should eat.
 It also focuses on making you aware of your body and its needs.
 Let’s look at some basic principles on which the Ayurvedic diet is based.

-• Try eating till a point till you are satisfied and not ful
+• Try eating till a point till you are satisfied and not full

-• Eat whole and fresh foods that come with nutritional value
+• Eat whole and fresh foods that come with a lot of nutritional value

 • Include six kinds of tastes in every meal